Frijol/climate-change/notes/energy/solar.md

 * At the scale of utility installations, the cost of solar modules are now less than half of the price of deploying solar.
 Inverters, labor, grid connection, and other soft costs are now higher.
 [Naam][NaamSolar]
 * Cost of solar PV power plants has decreased 80% in the 2008-2015 period [IFC, 3][IFC]
 * Solar capacity in the United States is expected to rise steadily through 2040 as a result of the declining capital cost of installation and from ITC incentives [EIA, 112][EIA]
+* Residential solar benefits greatly from its connection to the grid.
+EPRI estimates that a grid-connected system costs ~$51/month (2014) whereas an independent solar installation would cost 4x that [EPRI, 7][EPRI]

 ## How to
 * Detailed 2015 guide to the siting, building, and operation of a solar site available [here][IFC]